 When you have a call of Jesus on your life…you do whatever it takes to try to answer that call.
 When you have the command of Jesus on your life, you should also do whatever it takes to obey the command.

-- Toby Miles - living in North Africa and sharing Jesus there using Business As Missions.
+- Toby Miles - living in North Africa and sharing Jesus there using Business As Mission.
 Prior to that, Toby served in E Africa as a teacher to missionary kids at the school where he grew up.

 How do I hear the call?